HorizonTEL/AIGIBench/README.md

 If this project helps you, please fork, watch, and give a star to this repository.

 ## 📚Dataset
-The training set and testing set used in the paper can be downloaded in [Huggingface](https://huggingface.co/datasets/HorizonTEL/AIGIBench).
+The training set and testing set used in the paper can be downloaded on [Huggingface](https://huggingface.co/datasets/HorizonTEL/AIGIBench).

 Each folder contains compressed files.
 After unzip the file, files under the data root directory can be organized as follows.
 ### Train